 "Totally Spies!" is a fast-paced and fun show that depicts 3 girlfriends 'with an attitude' who have to cope with their daily lives at high school as well as the unpredictable pressures of ...
 See full summary »

 Yugi Mutou is a shy young boy who has finally completed his grandfather's Thousand-Year puzzle.
 Little does he realize that this puzzle unleashes an alter ego who challenges anyone who hurts Yugi to a game.
 The losers often pay dearly.

 In the year 2075, mankind has reached a point where journeying between Earth, the moon and the space stations is part of daily life.
 However, the progression of technology in space has also...
 See full summary »

 Sergeant Keroro, a frog-like alien invader, is captured in the line of duty by two Japanese teenagers while scouting for an invasion of Earth.
 After being left behind when the mission is aborted, Keroro is taken in (with some reluctance on all parties) by his captors: Fuyuki Hinata, his big sister Natsumi, and their single mom Aki.
 Keroro quickly begins plotting his comeback, scheming to reunite with his amphibian squad-mates (the mercurial Private Tamama, the gruff Corporal Giroro, the mischievous Sgt.
-Major Kururu, and the enigmatic Dororo) and renew their plan to conquer Earth (or "Pokopen", as the invaders call it)... when he's not being distracted by building Gundam model kits, or by other aspects of Earth culture.
+Major Kururu, and the enigmatic Dororo) and renew their plan to conquer Earth (or "Pekopon", as the invaders call it)... when he's not being distracted by building Gundam model kits, or by other aspects of Earth culture.
 Written by